chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 My expectation was that performance would increase as you increased workers up to the number of logical CPUs (which on the Mac was 16 and on the Windows and WSL was 12).
 I was then hoping to see performance decrease a little after that number.
 The reason why I believed that performance would decrease after workers > logical CPUs was because I am aware that even though goroutines are lightweight, they still incur a penalty for being scheduled on and off logical processors.
 I was expecting to see the execution time of the benchmark jump up as a result of this penalty.

-I should also note at this point, that I was paying close attention to [Dave Chetney's guide on benchmarks](https://dave.cheney.net/high-performance-go).
+I should also note at this point, that I was paying close attention to [Dave Cheney's guide on benchmarks](https://dave.cheney.net/tag/benchmarking).
 He always suggests to run multiple instances of your benchmarks and then average them out.
 He also advises that you run some heavy benchmark prior to the real one because CPUs are sometimes lazy and don't perform until you give them a really hefty workload.
 I did both of these things when gathering my results.
 Every benchmark run 3 times before moving onto the next number of workers.
 Additionally I ran the entire benchmark command 3 times.
 In the end I had 9 results for each worker.
 Using some spreadsheeting, I took the averages and graphed the results.

 ![](/images/cpubound1.png)

+This graph showed what I was expecting to see.
+On the y-axis is execution time and on the x-axis is the number of goroutine workers used by the `Do` function to complete the work.
+In each test the amount of work completed was the same.
+As goroutine workers increased to the number of logical CPUs on each environment (windows & wsl = 12, mac = 16), execution time decreased.

 ![](/images/cpubound2.png)

-The results surprised me a little.
-Yes execution time decreased as you increased goroutine workers.
-However I was expecting performance to decrease after workers surpassed the number of logical CPUs on each machine.
-In fact the opposite happened: as workers surpassed logical CPUs performance improved!
-What's more is that the result for the Mac was showing that the best result was when workers was 8 which was half the number of lofical processors!
-This was a very weird result and I was puzzled by it.
+However upon zooming into the above graph, something weird was happening.
+Instead of performance getting worse after passing logical CPUs for each environment, performance improved!
+This was not what expected at all.
+I hypothesized that increasing goroutines beyond logical CPUs would incur a performance penalty!

 ## Attempt 2